CS2103JAN2017-W13-B1/main/docs/DeveloperGuide.md

 <img src="images/LogicClassDiagram.png" width="800"><br>
 _Figure 2.1.2 : Class Diagram of the Logic Component_

 <!-- @@author A0138423J -->
 #### Events-Driven nature of the design
-Author: Tan Jian Hong, Denver
+Author: TAN JIAN HONG, DENVER

 The _Sequence Diagram_ below shows how the components interact for the scenario where the user issues the command `update 1 /name Urgent Task`.